-Students who would like assistance with housing should contact the office of Student Services.
+Students who would like assistance with housing should contact the Student Affairs office.
 Students may make their own housing arrangements.
+A housing roommate chat finder can be found on the BC Buzz. https://catalog.bellincollege.edu/housing

 Posters and flyers advertising rooms, apartments, or houses for rent need to be approved by Student Affairs.